 While this technique is used by the SEALs and other military units, it is also used by professional athletes.
 For high school students, have them visualize step by step through a test, activity, or big event coming up.
 While they should envision the best possible outcome and visualize themselves going through each step to get to that awesome outcome, they also need to think about setbacks that can occur and what they will do to still reach that best possible outcome despite or because of those setbacks.
 It’s rather like the old adage, “Hope for the best.
 Prepare for the worst.”

-One way to implement time for whole class to practice visualization is to have them
+One way to implement time for whole class to practice visualization is the SEAL method, which I learned from a video on YouTube by a retired Navy SEAL, is to have students:

 - Eyes closed

 If you have a rain stick, that is a soothing way to time the exercise.
 As you turn the stick on its end, students relax, eyes closed, listen to the “rain” from the stick, and picture every detail they can of themselves taking the test, catching up on school work, doing well in the game, etc. Encourage them softly to picture every detail.
+They should also visualize things going wrong and actions they could take in response.
 When the rain stick finishes, the exercise is over and class can resume as normal.

 When a Navy SEAL is trying to get through a tough exercise or activity, telling themselves that they can’t do it, haven’t trained enough, etc. is a sure way for them to fail.
 Instead, they practice telling themselves that they have trained hard enough and that they can do it.
 This has similar components in education for each level, but the skinny involves these embedded classroom practices: